Self sabotaging relationships

 There is undoubtedly nothing worse than when a relationship ends and you do not understand why.

-Unfortunately, that’s the reality of a lot of breakups.
+Unfortunately, that’s true for a lot of breakups.

 A man ends a relationship without prior warning or a sign that he was not happy anymore.
 And even though you might have sensed a subtle shift in his behavior, you never would have thought that this is it.

-Because the truth is, sometimes men self-sabotage a relationship and there is nothing you can do about it.
+The truth is, sometimes men self-sabotage relationships and there is nothing you can do about it.
+That’s why in this post, I’m sharing how a man sabotages a relationship and if he is doing it subconsciously or not.

 As with most unhealthy behaviors, the root of self-sabotage is fear.